-Some are closer to the naturals and have flavors similar to dried fruits, while others are more forward and acidic.
+Some are closer to the natural and have flavors similar to dried fruits, while others are more forward and acidic.
 Usually, they are very sweet and pleasant though.

-These colors refers to what the coffee will look like when it’s being dried.
+These colors refer to what the coffee will look like when it’s being dried.
 Depending on how much of the pulp is left on the bean, different colors will develop.

-- Yellow Honey - Yellow honey coffees go through a semi-washing process that is designed to leave less mucilage around the coffee bean.
+- Yellow Honey goes through a semi-washing process that is designed to leave less mucilage around the coffee bean.
 This leads to a cleaner and sweeter tasting coffee more similar to the washed method.
 The drying process is usually faster than the red and black.

-While natural and washed coffee are easy to understand, the definitions can become somewhat murky when we talk about the honey process.
-Especially because some coffee regions have used a different terminology to describe what is essentially the same.
+While natural and washed coffee is easy to understand, the definitions can become somewhat murky when we talk about the honey process.
+Especially because some coffee regions have used different terminology to describe what is essentially the same.

-The pulped naturals of Brazil could also be called ‘honeys’ or maybe more precisely ‘red honeys’, as the process is similar.
+The pulped naturals of Brazil could also be called ‘honey’ or maybe more precisely ‘red honey’, as the process is similar.

 Sometimes you’ll also hear the term semi-washed, which can again be compared to yellow honey.

-It seems that the specialty coffee industry has taken a liking to the term ‘honey’, so this will most likely prevail in the future – maybe except when it comes to the of Brazil.
+It seems that the specialty coffee industry has taken a liking to the term ‘honey’, so this will most likely prevail in the future – maybe except when it comes to Brazil.

 The innovative Colombian Farm, ‘La Palma y El Tucan’ has created two different signature processing methods called ‘acetic’ and ‘lactic’ processing.